 Enumerations are called sum types because we can calculate their number of values by summing the number of their cases.

 When we have a composite type we have to consider the number of values in each property.
 But to determine the size of a composite type, we can't just add the number of values in each property.
-For example, let's say we have a Color
+For example, let's say we have a Color enumeration with three cases and a structure which includes this enumeration and a Bool.

 enum Color {